 These are twelve of the prettiest cities in Europe, and hopefully, they provide you with an excellent starting point when it comes to planning your dream vacation to the European continent. each of these illustrious cities can act as their own gateway into their country, and the surrounding countries as well.

-You can not go wrong when you choose to explore one of the cities on this list.
+Why not also watch this web story before you make your plans to explore one of the cities on this list.

 If you like this post, pin it